Broken Hill Mosque: Broken Hill

 Broken Hill was a central hub at which several important camel trails and stock droving routes of the outback met the railroad and became a prominent place of commercial interaction between Afghans and Europeans.
+So numerous were the cameleers and their camels in Broken Hill that there were two camel camps, with “the west camp being at Picton, three miles out; while the north camp, which has no particular name, is in the northern corner, and distant from the municipality some two miles.”
 With its high concentration of Afghans, the camp at Broken Hill developed as one of the most established Ghantowns of the outback.
+The township has since expanded to encompass the sites of both camps such that only the mosque site at the northern cameleer settlement now marks the camp.

 The Ghantown along with the dwellings of the local Aboriginal people were rarely located near the centre of town, which clearly segregated the "whites" from the "others".
 Essentially in towns where the Afghans worked there were three groups, a camp for the Afghans, a camp for the local Aboriginal people and in town was where the Europeans lived.

 Despite the cameleers' historical and instrumental role in the development of NSW, the lack of substantive material and proprietary claims to "place" on the part of most of these men denied them recognition as a constituent community within the emerging cultural fabric of the new nation.
 Along with Aboriginal people, the Afghans experienced racial discrimination and both spatial and economic marginalisation in the Australia of the early twentieth-century.
 Labour unions representing the powerful lobby of white teamsters had long orchestrated racist antagonism against the Afghans in an unsuccessful bid to exclude them and their camels from the transport business.
 But once the teamsters began to replace their horses with motorised vehicles, the competitive advantage of camels was rapidly overcome.
 By the time of World War I, there was little place or purpose remaining for the camels and the Afghans within NSW.

 Out-of-work cameleers were compelled to come in from the bush and shift into other forms of employment wherever they could find it.
 Many became hawkers and day labourers, eking out a living in the margins of larger urban settlements such as Adelaide and Broken Hill.

 Following the war, camel transport was finally eclipsed in Australia.
 In due course the Afghan cameleers substantially vanished.
 Some returned to Afghanistan or resettled in the new Islamic state of Pakistan that emerged.
 Most Afghans who came to Australia were single or if married left their wives behind as they expected to return wealthy.
 Many remained single, others married Aboriginal women and few married European women.
 Those who took wives in Australia were ultimately assimilated, according to the strict segregationist policies of the government, into either the Aboriginal or European communities.
 Even the ghantowns - the only material places the Afghans had called home - were gradually abandoned as they lost their economic base.